fratambot/MLOps-with-wandb/README.md

 ## Extra resources

-If you want to learn more on Weights & Biases, you can start with:
+If you want to learn more on Weights & Biases, here are some extra resources:

 - the wandb [documentation](https://docs.wandb.ai/) which is very rich and points you to examples on github and colab
 - the "Effective MLOps: model development" [course](https://www.wandb.courses/courses/effective-mlops-model-development) by wandb